UnkindPartition/tasty/README.md

   -> String         -- ^ the pattern
   -> TestTree       -- ^ the subtree that depends on other tests -> TestTree       -- ^ the subtree annotated with dependency information

+sequentialTestGroup
+  :: TestName       -- ^ name of the group
+  -> DependencyType -- ^ whether to run the tests even if some of the dependencies fail -> [TestTree]     -- ^ trees to execute sequentially -> TestTree

 data DependencyType = AllSucceed | AllFinish
 ```